Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 ### Adding a legend and a scalebar

-Legend and scalebar are basic elements of an informative map.
-You don't necessarily always need neither of them, but here both legend and a scalebar would add informative value to our map and help to understand the value range and geographic scale.
+Legend and scalebar are essential elements of an informative map.
+While they aren’t always necessary, including both into our travel time map adds value by clarifying the data range and geographic scale.

 We can add a map legend directly when plotting the `GeoDataFrame` through setting `legend=True`.
 Additional keywords can be added through `legend_kwds`.
-Here, our legend is a [colorbar object](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.colorbar.html) [^matplotlib_colorbar] and the legend keyword arguments will control how the colorbar looks.
+When plotting the `GeoDataFrame` using basic settings, the legend will be a [colorbar object](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.colorbar.html) [^matplotlib_colorbar] and the legend keyword arguments will control how the colorbar looks.
 For example, we can add a `label` for our colorbar legend.
 For additional legend options, have a look at [`geopandas` mapping tools](https://geopandas.org/en/stable/docs/user_guide/mapping.html) [^geopandas_mappingtools] and [`matplotlib` legend guide](https://matplotlib.org/tutorials/intermediate/legend_guide.html) [^matplotlib_legend].

 A scalebar can be added using the `maplotlib-scalebar` library, which needs to be installed separately in addition to `matplotlib`.
 Adding a scalebar is easy as long as the data are in a projected metric coordinate reference system.
-The ScaleBar object only requires one parameter, `dx`, which indicates a size of one pixel in real world units.
-For a metric crs, we can simply set `dx=1`.
-For tips on how to customize the scalebar, have a look at [`geopandas` examples gallery](https://geopandas.org/en/stable/gallery/matplotlib_scalebar.html#Adding-a-scale-bar-to-a-matplotlib-plot) [^geopandas_scalebar_examples]
+The `ScaleBar` object only requires one parameter, `dx`, which indicates a size of one pixel in real world units.
+For a metric CRS, we can simply set `dx=1`.
+For tips on how to customize the scalebar, have a look at [`geopandas` examples gallery](https://geopandas.org/en/stable/gallery/matplotlib_scalebar.html#Adding-a-scale-bar-to-a-matplotlib-plot) [^geopandas_scalebar_examples].

 ```python
 from matplotlib_scalebar.scalebar import ScaleBar